ATM2100/GuidedWalkThroughOfLinux/Guide.md

 You can find explanations for each of these symbols in the "Basics of Files and Their Structure" section.

-The first command takes you to the home directory.
-It should be noted that one of the most important commands in the Linux system, by default, takes you to the home directory and not a desktop folder.
+The first command takes you to the home directory, and it should be noted that one of the most important commands in the Linux system, by default, takes you to the home directory and not a desktop folder.
 The home directory is very significant, and the many different ways that have already been discussed that reference it should make this pretty clear.

 The second and third commands are different ways to access the home directory.
 The fourth is to get to the root directory.
 The fifth command usually trips people up.
 It changes the directory from your current directory, `/`, to `/home/user`.
 For this command to work, you have to be in the correct directory.